A Brief History of Android: Company, OS Versions, Features

 Android Versions Evolution

-Since that first phone in 2008, Google has launched 12 versions of their OS that is installed on over 3 billion of different devices.
+Since that first phone in 2008, Google has launched 16 versions of its OS that are installed on over 3.5 billion of different devices.

-They have also released five major Pixel phone models, which did not make a splash on the market despite an aggressive marketing campaign.
+They have also released several major Pixel phone models, which did not make a splash on the market despite an aggressive marketing campaign.

 Here is the usage of multiple Android OS versions.